chriskarydis/BreastCancerPrediction/README.md

 ## 📜 License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007 License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007.

 ---